What is travel soccer?

 What is the cost?

 While registration fees vary from year to year, the cost is approximately $160.
-Registration fees are paid online or at the registration table prior to tryouts.
+Registration fees are paid online prior to tryouts.
 Players who do not make the team will receive refunds.
 After a player is placed on a roster, they are no longer eligible for a refund.

 What days of the week are the games played?